FLUX-SE/all_docs/en_US/spat_revolution_doc/Third_Party_ProTools.md

 **FLUX:: Track presets for Pro Tools** is a simple strategy to rapidly add Send and Return objects into a Pro Tools session. **Session Templates** are great because they give a starting point.

-SPAT Revolution is unique as it can deal with send sources/objects that can be mono, stereo, LCR and all the above (up to 16 channels with Pro Tools, 64 with other DAWs).
+_SPAT Revolution_ is unique as it can deal with send sources/objects that can be mono, stereo, LCR and all the above (up to 16 channels with Pro Tools, 64 with other DAWs).
-The same applies for the return busses as we are dealing with the various stream formats you can create in SPAT Revolution, for monitoring or rendering.
+The same applies for the return busses as we are dealing with the various stream formats you can create in _SPAT Revolution_, for monitoring or rendering.
 Templates are often just a start point and are most of the time not exactly reflecting your desired session.

 Welcome the **[Avid Pro Tools - Track Presets](https://public.3.basecamp.com/p/ux78xLZDnjtihA3hm8xFKhCP)**.